sixeyed/docker-windows-workshop/part-3.md

 ## Wrap Up

 That's it for Part 3.
-In [Part 4](part-4.md) we'll look at resilience and scale.
+In [Part 4](part-4.md) we'll look at resilience and scale (and we'll go back to the previous homepage).